truekenny/MyIRC/README.md

 Version
 ----

+- 1.1.1 – Change nick in IRC (/nick),
+    change irc user NICK to NICK_ on join NICK in game, change irc user NICK_ to NICK on quit NICK from game;
 - 1.1 – Private message (/w or /tell);
 - 1.0.2 – List IRC users (/irc);
 - 1.0.1 – Fix (onNickChange);